FunnelKit

 But none of it matters if a high percentage of traffic can’t make it past the checkout page.

-Do you know the average cart abandonment rate is 70% for eCommerce websites?
-That means 7 out of every 10 shoppers leave without making a purchase.
-Shocking, isn’t it?
+The average cart abandonment rate is 70% for eCommerce websites.
+That means 7 out of every 10 shoppers leave without making a purchase, which is quite shocking.

 That's why you should focus on optimizing your WooCommerce checkout page to reduce cart abandonment and improve conversions.